 Some events are difficult to pigeonhole under a particular type of disaster – like COVID-19.
 The classification may seem unimportant on the surface, but the classification impacts the business continuity plan and organizational response.
-Think of it like this: Would your organization respond differently to a natural disaster versus a technology crisis?
-When answering the question, "What is business continuity?" there is the general organizational continuation, but what that takes to achieve depends on the type of crisis and the appropriate response.
+Think of it like this: Would your organization respond differently to natural disasters versus a cyber attack or technology crisis?
+When answering the question, "What is business continuity planning?" there is the general organizational continuation, but what that takes to achieve depends on the type of crisis and the appropriate crisis management response.

 Any crisis has three characteristics that lead to organizational stress.

-The plans vary from organization to organization, but the essential plan ingredients are as follows.
+The plans vary from organization to organization, but the essential crisis management plan ingredients are as follows.

-Each event is scoped out as the extent of the damage the event can cause, the controls needed to minimize losses, and the planned recovery time.
+Each event is scoped out as the extent of the damage the event can cause, the controls needed to minimize losses, and the planned recovery time for business continuity.
 What are the impacts the particular type of disruption will have on essential business functions?
 How will the loss of the essential business function impact other functions?